yenbuilds/my-operating-principles/yenbuilds-inspirational-maturity-definition.md

 Maturity is commonly treated as something that arrives automatically with age.
 That time itself smooths us out, adds wisdom, and deepens understanding.

-This belief is comforting — and mostly false.

-What usually develops over time is not depth of thought, but **stability of behavior**.
+But in my opinion, what usually develops over time is not depth of thought, but **stability of behavior**.

 Those are not the same thing.

 ---